 Lupita Nyong’o shines in this raunchy, irreverent, and oh-so-adorable crowd-pleasing zombie comedy.

-In this case the slacker uncle is David (Alexander England), a low-achieving former death metal band bro and all-around oblivious every-dude who has taken to busking on the street for money after the dissolution of his band, God’s Sledgehammer.
-When his long-time girlfriend breaks it off with him over the fact that he doesn’t want kids, the depressed David moves in with his sister, Tess (Kat Stewart) and her sweet Darth-Vader-and-tractor-loving son, Alex (Diesel La Torraca), where he quickly becomes a bad influence on his nephew.
+In this case the slacker uncle is David (Alexander England), a low-achieving former death metal band bro and all-around oblivious every-dude who has taken to busking on the street after the dissolution of his band, God’s Sledgehammer.
+When his long-time girlfriend breaks it off with him over the fact that he doesn’t want kids, the depressed David moves in with his sister, Tess (Kat Stewart) and her sweet Darth-Vader-and-tractor-loving son, Alex (Diesel La Torraca), where he quickly becomes a bad influence on the boy.
 But when David develops a crush on Alex’s sunnily-dispositioned, ukelele-playing kindergarten teacher, Miss Caroline (Lupita Nyong’o), he may have a chance to redeem himself by accompanying her and her class on a field trip to a petting zoo.

 Of course, dangers lurk at this particular petting zoo, thanks to a zombie outbreak at the neighboring military facility.
 After a few brief moments of joy, including a Taylor Swift singalong and meet-n-greet with a popular children’s television personality, Teddy McGiggle (Josh Gad), the group finds themselves suddenly surrounded by dead-eyed flesh eaters, and the adults are put to the ultimate test as they must save themselves and the children from a potentially gruesome end.